R0HIT-PRAKASH/Conference/phase1/README.txt

 NEW USER ACCOUNT CONDITIONS
-If you choose to create a new account, the following conditions hold: username and password must be at least 3 characters, name at least 2 characters, and address at least 6 characters
+If you choose to create a new account, the following conditions hold: username and password must be at least 3 characters, name at least 2 characters, and address at least 6 characters.
+The email must also follow standard email conventions.